sodadata/soda-core/docs/documentation/tests.md

 Soda SQL can run both anonymous or named tests.
 Named tests are useful if you intend to push Soda SQL scan results to your Soda Cloud account where you can update a test and retain its test history.

-Example of an anonymous test:
+Example of an anonymous test
 ```yaml
 tests:
     - total_volume_us > 5000
 ```

-Examples of named tests:
+Examples of named tests
 ```yaml
 tests:
     volume_test_max:  total_volume_us > 3000